Tracheal Shave – Adam’s Apple Reduction Surgery

 Cervicomental incision

-The cervicomental incision is placed higher. upon the neck within one of the creases where the neck meets the area under the chin.
+The cervicomental incision is placed higher on the neck within one of the creases where the neck meets the area under the chin.
 2 This location leads to favorable scarring and is often difficult to identify or notice.

 Submental incision

-The submental incision for tracheal shave is often placed directly underneath the chin.
-This area is well-hidden but often requires a longer scar that one placed closer to the thyroid cartilage.
+The submental incision is often placed directly underneath the chin.3 This area is well-hidden but often requires a longer scar than one placed closer to the thyroid cartilage.
+The longer scar is necessary to adequately visualize the thyroid cartilage during the reduction maneuvers.

-An intraoral approach to tracheal shave or “scarless” tracheal shave is also not frequently performed and is only offered by a few surgeons.
-3 This approach to thyroid cartilage reduction is through an incision in the lower lip.
+An intraoral approach, or “scarless” tracheal shave, is usually only performed by a limited number of surgeons.
+4, 5 This approach to thyroid cartilage reduction is through an incision in the lower lip.
 The scar is then located on the inside of the mouth.

 Cartilage shave